Master of Arts in Teaching

 Tuition and Fees

-All graduate students will be charged one-ninth of the current annual tuition per course taken.
+All graduate students will receive a tuition reduction of 80% of undergraduate fees per course taken.

 There is an annual student activity fee for matriculated students enrolled in two or more courses.
+In addition, a one-time transcript fee is assessed for students attending Colgate for the first time.
 Health and accident insurance is required.
 See Charges and Insurance .

 For information about interruptions in the standard enrollment pattern, see Leave of Absence Fees and Deposits .